FOOD PAGE - NEW CHOICES

 0 0 - - .5 35 60 5 400 1 0 12 2oz

 I have had people joke after eating a big meal that we should go exercise it off.
 Based on what others have said, it seems exercising after eating, or eating before exercising, is a common misperception.
 In the heart classes at the hospital, I learned that if you eat just before any physical exertion, the energy the body would normally use in digestion gets diverted to the physical activity, and the food just sits in your stomach mostly undigested.
-I eat something small or light about an hour before exercising, since it's also not good to exercise on a totally empty stomach.
+I eat something small or light about an hour before exercising, since it is also not good to exercise on a totally empty stomach.

 SF TR PF MF TF CH CA CF SA SU FB PR SS